 Ongoing: Most abilities happen and then they're over, or else they end at the end of the turn.
 Ongoing abilities are active for as long as they're around.

-On your turn: This means during the normal Play Cards phase of Play another Groupie vour turn. re as an extra mi
+On your turn: This means during the normal Play Cards phase of your turn.

 Owner: The player whose deck the card originally came from.
 Monsters and treasures have no owner.